10. Scripts¶

 git push origin main

-Now we’re ready.
+Now you’re ready.
 Let’s do it live.